open-edge-insights/eii-core/README.md

 The sample temperature sensor can be simulated using the [tools/mqtt/README.md](https://github.com/open-edge-insights/eii-tools/blob/master/mqtt/README.md) application.

-## EII multi node cluster deployment
+## EII multi-node cluster deployment

 ### With k8s orchestrator

-One of the below options could be tried out:
+You can use any of the following options to deploy EII on a multi-node cluster:

-- [`Recommended`] For deploying through ansible playbook on multiple nodes automatically, please refer [build/ansible/README.md](build/ansible/README.md##deploying-eii-using-helm-in-kubernetes-k8s-environment)
+- [`Recommended`] For deploying through ansible playbook on multiple nodes automatically, refer [`build/ansible/README.md`](build/ansible/README.md#deploying-eii-using-helm-in-kubernetes-k8s-environment)
-- Please refer [build/helm-eii/README.md](build/helm-eii/README.md) on using helm charts to provision the node and deploy EII services
+- Using helm charts to provision the node and deploy the EII services refer [`build/helm-eii/README.md`](build/helm-eii/README.md)

 ## EII tools

-EII stack has below set of tools which run as containers too:
+The EII stack consists of the following set of tools that also run as containers:

 - Benchmarking
   - [Video Benchmarking](https://github.com/open-edge-insights/eii-tools/blob/master/Benchmarking/video-benchmarking-tool/README.md)